FBPixel

 Additionally, countries can change their entry and exit requirements without warning.
 Currently some of our destination countries require proof of Covid-19 vaccination.
 It is possible that these requirements could loosen and other countries may impose new, stricter Covid-19 regulations.
 Non-vaccinated students may miss out on key experiences and may be liable for costs associated with individualized travel and care plans.

-The Traveling School plans to empower teenage girls for years to come.
+The Traveling School plans to empower students for years to come.
 We will remain flexible to meet today’s challenges and look forward with optimism to building new connections with empathy and compassion to bring us closer together.
 We recognize it will take time to gain perspective and encourage you to stay in touch, be transparent and communicate with our team.
 We are here to support you, answer questions and share a transformative semester with you!

 Still have questions?
 Contact our office.